 Now that you have created your account and set everything up, it’s time to start getting your content seen by more people on Pinterest!

-We have an entire comprehensive guide on marketing your content on Pinterest that will show you how to:
+We have a comprehensive guide on marketing your content on Pinterest that will show you how to do this!

 Make sure to check out that resource next –> Pinterest Marketing — The Definitive Guide for 2019.